chris-belcher/electrum-personal-server/README.md

 # Electrum Personal Server

-Electrum Personal Server aims to make using Electrum bitcoin wallet more secure and more private.
+Electrum Personal Server aims to make using Electrum Bitcoin wallet more secure and more private.
 It makes it easy to connect your Electrum wallet to your own full node.